 Rust Belt Pennsylvania

-The affected regions suffered from endless population loss, blight, and infrastructure deterioration.
+The affected regions suffered endless population loss, blight, and infrastructure deterioration.
 Western Pennsylvania was one such area struck by this slow and evident change.
-While Pittsburgh has rebounded considerably, booming with new businesses and industries, attracting young professionals and retirees alike to its affordable neighborhoods, other towns have not fared so well.
+While Pittsburgh has rebounded considerably, booming with new businesses and industries and attracting young professionals and retirees to its affordable neighborhoods, other towns have not fared so well.

 One of those communities that have fallen by the wayside is Clairton.
 It was based around Clairton Works, once the largest coke manufacturing facility in the nation.
 The production of coke was vital for the pig-iron blast furnaces that produced steel, but the decline of steel manufacturing in the United States mirrored Clairton’s fortunes.

-Down the highway from Lincoln Way is the former “boom town” of McKeesport.
-Located at the junction of the Monongahela and Youghiogheny rivers and at the apex of two major railroads, the community was based around the steel industry.
+Down the highway from Lincoln Way is McKeesport’s former “boom town.”
+The community was based around the steel industry and located at the junction of the Monongahela and Youghiogheny rivers and the apex of two major railroads.
 The population of McKeesport peaked at 55,000 in the 1940s but began to decline as its industrial and business fortunes waned.
-National Tube, which manufactured iron pipes and employed over 10,000, began to contract and eventually closed in the 1980s.
+National Tube, manufacturing iron pipes and employing over 10,000 people, began to contract and eventually closed in the 1980s.
 G.C.
 Murphy, a national 5-and-10 retailer, went into bankruptcy.
 It did not help that a significant fire in May 1976 gutted the heart of downtown.
 Most of the affected properties were never rebuilt.

-Towns were not the only entities to decline, as with the loss of population came the loss of churches.
-St. Michael Church, located in Munhall, was founded as a Slovak parish in 1897.
-It served the Slovak community who tendered to Homestead Works of the Carnegie Steel Company.
+Towns were not the only entities to decline; with population loss came the loss of churches.
+St. Michael Church in Munhall was founded as a Slovak parish in 1897.
+It served the Slovak community that tendered to Homestead Works of the Carnegie Steel Company.

-As early as 1967, the congregation began to contract, partially as a result of the downsizing of the Homestead Works that started to bleed Munhall of its residents.
+As early as 1967, the congregation began to contract, partially due to the downsizing of the Homestead Works that started to bleed Munhall of its residents.
 By the 1990s, Munhall could not support the independent parishes, and the decision was made to merge St. Michael with five other parishes to form St. Maximilian Kolbe parish in 1992.
-St. Michael Church continued to operate, along with three other church buildings, but mounting expenses and a dwindling congregation forced the parish to close three buildings.
+St. Michael Church continued to operate with three other church buildings, but mounting expenses and a dwindling congregation forced the parish to close three buildings.
 The final mass at St. Michael Church was held on October 25, 2009, and it was officially closed on November 1.

 3 Comments